tommichaels/swiss-hard-project/README.md

 # LearnWeb3DAO <> Swisstronik Challenge

 This project demonstrates a simple Hardhat x Swisstronik use case.
-It consists of a simple solidity smart contract which sets and gets a message (string) and three scripts that deploys, sets and gets that contract(i.e the message that was set).
+It consists of a simple solidity smart contract which sets and gets a message (string) and three scripts that deploys the "contract", sets and gets a message(i.e the message that was set).

 ## Task
 Deploy a smart contract using Hardhat on the Swisstronik network.